Battle of Minorca (1756)

-The Battle of Minorca (20 May 1756) was a naval battle between French and British fleets.
-It was the opening sea battle of the Seven Years' War in the European theatre.
-Shortly after the war began, British and French squadrons met off the Mediterranean island of Minorca, with the French winning the battle.
-The subsequent decision by the British to withdraw to Gibraltar handed France a strategic victory and led directly to the Fall of Minorca.

-The British failure to save Minorca led to the controversial court-martial and execution of the British commander, Admiral John Byng, for "failure to do his utmost" to relieve the siege of the British garrison on Minorca.
+The Battle of Minorca was a fleet action fought on 20 May 1756 between the French and British navies during the Seven Years' War.
+Fought off Minorca shortly after the war began, it was the opening naval battle of the war's European theatre and resulted in a French strategic victory.
+The decision by the British fleet's commander, Admiral of the Blue John Byng, to withdraw to Gibraltar led directly to the fall of Minorca.
+Byng's failure to save Minorca led to a controversial court-martial which resulted in his execution for "failure to do his utmost" to relieve the siege of the British garrison on Minorca.